FusionAuth/fusionauth-site/DocsDevREADME.md

 Don't `push -f` in general.
 Unless you know what you are doing.

-Publishing happens whenever a commit or PR is merged to `master`.
+Publishing happens whenever a commit or PR is merged to `main`.

 ## Sizing Window for Screenshots